famsf/insights/README.md

 1. The code in `master` is always deployable.
 This means you should *never ever ever commit directly to master.*
 2. You should open a branch for every issue/topic/feature you are working on.
 The name of the branch should be the issue number, followed a hyphen and a named description.
 For example, if the issue you're working on is 47, and you're adding a Picard feature, the branch name would be `47-picard`.
 3. When you feel like your branch is in a good place to QA push it and submit a pull request.
-4. Visit the [Pantheon Multidev settings](https://dashboard.getpantheon.com/sites/949b4f63-5ec6-4c65-ba10-c05f48cd90bd#multidev/overview/git-branches) and ensure an environment is created for your pull request for the git branch of the same name.
-5. In order for Pull Requests to be merged, they need to get code reviewed and a `:+1:` from at least two different team members.
+4. In order for Pull Requests to be merged, they need to get code reviewed and approved.
-6. The Pull Request is than merged by someone other than the original branch author.
+5. The Pull Request is than merged by someone other than the original branch author.
-7. We deploy to [pantheon](http://getpantheon.com) and except in very very rare circumstances all commits to pantheon should be by robots.

 ## Test, build and deploy

 TBD

-Code should *never be committed directly to master.*

 ### Deployment